The eigenspaces of twisted polynomials over cyclic field extensions: Introduction

 The eigenspace of $f$ also appears implicitly in classical constructions by Amitsur \cite{Am2, Am, Am3}, but was never recognized as the right nucleus of some nonassociative algebra.

 In this paper, we investigate eigenspaces using a class of unital nonassociative algebras $S_f$ defined by Petit \cite{petit1966certains, P68}, which canonically generalize the quotient algebras $R/Rf$ obtained when factoring out a right invariant $f\in R$.
+The algebra $S_f=D[t;\sigma,\delta]/D[t;\sigma,\delta]f$ is defined on the additive subgroup $\{h\in R\,|\, {\rm deg}(h)<m \}$ of $R$ by using right division by $f$ to define the algebra multiplication via $g\circ h=gh \,\,{\rm mod}_r f $.
+Petit's algebras were studied in detail in \cite{petit1966certains, P68}, and for $K$ a finite field (hence w.l.o.g. $\delta=0$) in \cite{LS}.
+Indeed, the algebra $S_f$ with $f(t)=t^2-i\in \mathbb{C}[t;\can]$, $\can$ the complex conjugation, already appeared in \cite{D06} as the first example of a nonassociative division algebra.
 The right nucleus of $S_f$ is the eigenspace of $f$, if $f$ is not linear.
-Thus we look at the eigenspace of $f$ as a subalgebra of $S_f$.
-The algebra $S_f=D[t;\sigma,\delta]/D[t;\sigma,\delta]f$ is defined on the additive subgroup $\{h\in R\,|\, {\rm deg}(h)<m \}$ of $R$ by using right division by $f$ to define the algebra multiplication $g\circ h=gh \,\,{\rm mod}_r f $.
-Petit's algebras were studied in detail in \cite{petit1966certains, P68}, and for $K$ a finite field (hence w.l.o.g. $\delta=0$) in \cite{LS}.
-Note that the algebra $S_f$ with $f(t)=t^2-i\in \mathbb{C}[t;\can]$, $\can$ the complex conjugation, appeared in \cite{D06} as the first example of a nonassociative division algebra.
+Thus the eigenspace of $f$ is an associative subalgebra of $S_f$.

-In this paper, we mostly focus on the case that $R=K[t;\sigma]$, where Galois extension of degree $n$ with Galois group generated by $\sigma$, and find conditions under which a polynomial $f\in R$ is reducible.
+We concentrate on the case that $R=K[t;\sigma]$, where $K/F$ is a cyclic Galois extension of degree $n$ with Galois group generated by $\sigma$, and find conditions under which a monic polynomial $f\in R$ is reducible.